 - Higher rates of mental health issues

 - More chance of developing a substance addiction themselves.

 This can be worrying to see, but as a parent, you might delay or put off getting help because you’re worried about the repercussions and having your children taken away.
 Here’s what you need to know.

 Will I Lose My Children If I Seek Help For Drug Addiction?

 It’s easy to assume that admitting you have a substance addiction will mean instant loss of custody of your children.
 However this isn’t the case, so don’t let your worries become a barrier to seeking help.
-In fact, showing that you’re serious about getting clean and attending a rehab will very much go in your favour, rather than against you.
+In fact, showing that you’re serious about getting clean and attending a rehab will very much go in your favor, rather than against you.
 If you don’t seek help and things spiral, there’s a good chance you will eventually lose them anyway.
 So take action now and get the help you need.